 - Shifts in lighting from one frame to the next.

 - Pay attention to the glasses.
 Is there any glare?
 Is there too much glare?
 Does the angle of the glare change when the person moves?
 Once again, DeepFakes often fail to fully represent the natural physics of lighting.

-Facial Features: Facial features are very difficult to perfect, especially the eyes.
-If the eyes look unnatural or the movement of facial features seem to be off, chances are good that it is an altered image.
+Facial Features: Facial features are very difficult to perfect, especially for the eyes.
+If the eyes look unnatural or the movement of facial features seems to be off, chances are good that it is an altered image.